bennette/bennette.github.io/about/index.md

   feature: sault2.jpg
 ---

-### Academic
+### Professional
-I am a recent Ph.D graduate from Iowa State University where I studied Industrial Engineering.
+I am a Research Engineer for the Air Force Research Lab Information Directorate.
 My research focuses on the application of operations research techniques to data mining challenges.
 In addition to operations research and data mining, I hold an interest in the meaningful visualization of data.

 ### Personal Interests
 - Family
-- Running (860 miles so far in 2016)
+- Running (1,085 miles so far in 2016)
-- Shooting pool
+- Playing pool
 - Star Trek
 - Outdoors (hiking, skiing, fishing...)